proxystore/proxystore/docs/guides/streaming.md

 bulk object communication from event notifications through the use of object proxies.
-This enables users to mix and match bulk object communication methods (via the [`Connector`][proxystore.connectors.protocols.Connector] interface) and event streaming methods (via the [`Publisher`][proxystore.stream.protocols.Publisher] and [`Subscriber`][proxystore.stream.protocols.Subscriber] interfaces).
+This enables users to mix and match bulk object communication methods (via the [`Connector`][proxystore.connectors.protocols.Connector] interface) and message stream brokers (via the [`Publisher`][proxystore.stream.protocols.Publisher] and [`Subscriber`][proxystore.stream.protocols.Subscriber] interfaces).
 Additionally, because the [`StreamConsumer`][proxystore.stream.StreamConsumer]